khushhii77/khushhii77/README.md

 ---

-### 📌 What I'm Working On
+###  What I'm Working On

-🔹 Solving DSA problems regularly in Java
+- Solving DSA problems in Java

-🔹 Improving problem-solving and coding consistency
+- Improving problem-solving and coding consistency

-🔹 Learning Object Oriented Programming
+- Learning Object Oriented Programming

-🔹 Exploring Frontend Development
+- Exploring web Development

-🔹 Building small projects to learn by doing
+- Building small projects to learn by doing

 ---